 This hotel, comprised of two 38-story twin towers, enjoys a striking waterfront location overlooking Lake Ontario.
 It’s conveniently located near attractions such as the CN Tower as well as the wharves — ideal for boat trips over to Toronto Islands.

 Step inside the spacious, marble lobby, and it exudes an urban, Millennial coolness which belies its rather functional-looking, prosaic concrete exterior.
 Rooms are slickly furnished and generously-spaced, and facilities include an airy indoor pool with an outdoor courtyard and tennis courts.
 Its crowning glory might just be its 360-degree restaurant, Toula, located on the top floor and boasting some of the best lake views in the city.

 who's been there

 Start planning your tailor-made trip by contacting one of our Canada specialists

 - Make an inquiry

 The hotel has several room categories.
-The standard is a Traditional Guest Room, with suites in the form of Deluxe Corner Guestrooms, Lakeview Guest Rooms and Terrace Guestrooms.
+The standard is a Traditional Guest Room, with suites in the form of Deluxe Corner Guest rooms, Lakeview Guest Rooms and Terrace Guest rooms.
 The two latter options can accommodate four people.
 All are equipped with tea and coffee-making facilities, fridges (not mini-bars), and a bath and shower.
 They are also sleekly monochrome and modern in their décor.
 Traditional Guest Rooms have city views, while the suites overlook the lake and have leather sofas.
-Decorated in neutral greys, they feel urbanite and masculine.
+Decorated in neutral grays, they feel urbanite and masculine.
 There’s a fee for in-room Wi-Fi, although access is free in the hotel’s lobby.

 Food and drink